 Many Hadena species are similar and can be tricky to identify.
 This species is similar in appearance to Hadena ectrapela, a widely distributed species, and Hadena siskiyou, found in southwestern Oregon.
-Males of these species can be distinguished by the shape of the dorsal cucullus of the valve which can be observed without dissection by brushing the scales from the distal abdomen with a small brush.
-The valve of H. caelestis is bluntly rounded while those of both of the other species are acutely pointed.
+Males of H. ectrapela and H. siskiyou can be distinguished by the shape of the dorsal cucullus of the valve, which can be observed without dissection by brushing the scales from the distal abdomen with a small brush.
+The valve of H. caelestis is bluntly rounded, while those of both of the other species are acutely pointed.
 Hadena caelestis can usually be identified by appearance by the combination of a large, round, white-filled orbicular spot and extensive pale areas on the forewing in the subjacent median area and near the anal angle between the postmedial and subterminal lines.
 The pale areas are reduced in the other species, or less white.
 The orbicular spot of H. ectrapela is less round than that of H. caelestis.
-Hada sutrina, a common mottled gray moth that flies near timberline, is also similar in general appearance but lacks the prominent white areas in the forewing, including in the orbicular spot, that are prominent in H. caelestis.
+Hada sutrina, a common, mottled gray moth that flies near timberline, is also similar in general appearance, but lacks the prominent white areas in the forewing, including in the orbicular spot, that are prominent in H. caelestis.

 The type locality of Hadena caelestis Troubridge and Crabo is Mt.
 Kobau, British Columbia.

 This species occurs at high elevations.
 In the Pacific Northwest, it is restricted to rocky, subalpine to alpine ridgetops at high elevations near timberline.